 Best Burritosin San Francisco by Neighborhood

-Note: We're including fusion burritos on this list too because they are damn good.
+Note: We're including fusion burritos on this list, too, because they are damn good.
 If you're a purist, skip over them or open your mind.

-The one that reigns supreme in all best of lists is El Farolito.
-We know there are a few in the city, but we are specifically talking about the one on Mission and 24th Street.
+The one that reigns supreme on all best of lists is El Farolito.
+There are a few in the city, but we are specifically talking about the one at Mission and 24th Street.
 It's the best, not because we say so, but because of the lines that start forming at 8 PM every night.
 Have a late-night burrito craving?
 Be prepared to wait in line.
 Most Popular Dishes: Carne asada super burrito, Suiza quesadilla.

 La Palma Mexicatessan